NacirChahine/news-site/README.md

 Three main controllers manage the functionality:

 - `HomeController` for the homepage
-- `ArticleController` for individual article pages, including AJAX for likes
+- `ArticleController` for individual article pages, including AJAX for likes and comments
 - `CommentController` for managing article comments